 As with most providers, Cigna has several international health insurance plans that vary in cost and coverage.
 It’s relatively easy to tailor these plans to meet your needs and budget, especially with a large range of add-ons, including dental and optical care.

 Cigna has three tiers: Silver, Gold, and Platinum.
 All plans cover inpatient and day-patient treatments and hospital stays, cancer care, and newborn care.
-Higher-tier plans come with larger annual limits (Platinum has an unlimited annual benefit) and more extensive maternity care and mental healthcare coverage.
+Higher-tier plans have larger annual limits (Platinum has an unlimited annual benefit) and more extensive maternity care and mental healthcare coverage.
 The company also allows customers to choose their out-of-pocket maximums and deductibles to fit their budget, as these choices influence the final premium amount.

 The Silver Plan offers a fairly comprehensive set of benefits, including medication, intensive care, cancer care, specialist, ambulance services, and even inpatient emergency dental treatments.
 However, it does have limitations on benefits such as imaging, alternative therapies, mental health care, and rehabilitation.

-In addition to the $1 million annual limit for inpatient care, the Silver plan also provides up to $100,000 in benefits for outpatient care such as GP and specialist consultations, annual vision and hearing tests, and prescribed medication.
+In addition to the $1 million annual limit for inpatient care, the Silver plan also provides up to $100,000 in benefits for outpatient care, such as GP and specialist consultations, annual vision and hearing tests, and prescribed medication.
 The plan also offers a small range of minimal preventative care benefits, including gynecological visits and mammograms.

 The Gold Plan offers a significantly higher annual limit of $2 million for inpatient care and maternity care as a core benefit.
 While the Gold plan doesn’t differ much in coverage, it offers more generous limits for most benefits, making it the better option for people interested in routine and outpatient care.